danmlr/coordinated-motion-planning/README.md

 ## Introduction

 This repository contains the java implementation of the algorithm we developped to participate in the CG:SHOP 2021 computational geometry competition.
 This project was suggested to us by Luca Castelli Aleardi in the framework of the INF421 course of the École Polytechnique.
-He also provided us several java classes that are identified in the code by a comment at the beginning of the file.
+He also provided several java classes which are identified in the code by a comment at the beginning of the file.
 Our method is described in a document that we will publish soon on ResearchGate.
 It allowed us to obtain the 5th place on the global makespan ranking and the 3rd place among junior teams.

 ## Installation